 Maredsous Tripel is a Belgian abbey beer that proudly represents the Benedictine brewing tradition.
-This strong amber beer is characterized by a complexity of aromas and flavors, encapsulating the essence of ancient monastic recipes.
-Maredsous Tripel has an intense amber color, immediately suggesting its body and richness.
-The white foam is creamy and persistent, maintaining a pleasant consistency that invites slow tasting to appreciate every nuance.
-This beer has an alcohol content of 10% vol., giving it considerable strength, perfect for those who enjoy beers with a decisive presence.
-The bitterness level is around 29 IBU, delicately perceptible but not overpowering, thus balancing sweetness and bitterness.
-The bouquet of Maredsous Tripel is broad and rich, with fruity notes ranging from banana to raisin, along with hints of other dried fruits.
-Light caramel notes add a touch of sweetness reminiscent of sugar syrup, accompanying the more complex aromas of the alcohol.
-On the palate, this beer reveals itself as smooth, with an almost velvety body.
-The bitter component is perceived in the background, leaving space for a warm and persistent aftertaste, where the alcohol emerges delicately, providing a sensation of warmth.
-Maredsous Tripel pairs well with many dishes, making it a versatile choice.
-It goes well with meats such as veal, poultry, and pheasant, as well as more aromatic vegetables like chicory, mushrooms, and fennel.
-It is perfect with desserts such as tarte tatin and with intense red-rind cheeses.
-Pairings with seafood, bananas, and spices like cinnamon are also common.
-To best enjoy this beer, it is recommended to serve it at 8 °C, a temperature that enhances all its aromas and complexity.
+This strong, amber beer is characterized by a complexity of aromas and flavors, encapsulating the essence of ancient monastic recipes.
+Appearance Maredsous Tripel presents itself with an intense amber color, immediately hinting at its body and richness.
+The white foam is creamy and persistent, maintaining a pleasant consistency that invites you to savor it slowly to appreciate every nuance.
+Alcohol Content and Bitterness This beer has an alcohol content of 10% vol., which gives it a remarkable strength, perfect for those who enjoy beers with a strong presence.
+The level of bitterness is around 29 IBU, being gently perceptible but not overpowering, thus balancing sweetness and bitterness.
+Aroma The bouquet of Maredsous Tripel is broad and rich, with fruity notes ranging from banana to raisins, along with hints of other dried fruits.
+The slight caramel notes add a touch of sweetness reminiscent of sugar syrup, complementing the more complex aromas of alcohol.
+Taste On the palate, this beer reveals itself to be smooth, with an almost velvety body.
+The bitter component is perceived in the background, leaving room for a warm and persistent aftertaste, where the alcohol gently emerges, providing a sensation of warmth.
+Gastronomic Pairings Maredsous Tripel lends itself to numerous pairings, making it a versatile choice.
+It pairs well with meats such as veal, poultry, and pheasant, as well as more aromatic vegetables like chicory, mushrooms, and fennel.
+It is perfect with desserts like tarte tatin and with strong red-rinded cheeses.
+It also pairs well with seafood, bananas, and spices like cinnamon.
+Serving Temperature To fully enjoy this beer, it is recommended to serve it at 8 °C, a temperature that enhances all its aromas and complexity.

 Price VAT included